kargig/greek-spammers/CONTRIBUTING.md

 ### Headers you may modify before submitting:
 1. **Message-ID/X-MessageID**

-A spammer may possibly track the *To* address by looking at his logs and the *Message-ID*, to avoid being detected you may modify that header to whatever you want.
+A spammer may possibly track the *To* address by looking at their logs and the *Message-ID*, to avoid being detected you may modify that header to whatever you want.